 Fees: 3% when sent from a credit card, 1% or 1.5% for instant deposits

-Transaction limits: $7,500 total in any seven-day period
+Transaction limits: $7,500 total in any seven-day period once your identity is verified.

 Transfer time: Instant for Cash App to Cash App payments